 If your initial reaction to reading this question was confusion, then don’t worry – that’s normal!
 You’re probably thinking – “what is this question doing in the advanced section of AWS interview questions?
-It super basic!”.
+It was super basic!”.
 While your confusion is completely understandable, let me explain.

-You would probably think that, by the nature of the question, it definitely belongs together with the basic ones.
+You would probably think that, by the nature of the question, it belongs together with the basic ones.
 However, you would be surprised how many people don’t even know what DynamoSB is!
 There is a very simple reason for why that is – everybody uses SQL.

 DynamoSB is a “NoSQL” database.
 It’s very flexible and has an amazingly reliable performance – and is AWS integrated!